JayeshHadke/Cryptography-Network-Security/README.md

 - Compitationally Secured
     - time requried to break a cipher data / key must be more than the duration of transmitted data is valid in real world.
     - a cost requied to break a cipher text should be more than cost required to encrypt the data

+ *Asymmetric Cryptography*

+ - To transmitte a data, receiver should have two keys a Public key, and a Private key and sender should cipher plain text using receivers public key.
+ - Sharing of public key takes place with the help of any Trusted Thired Party Services.
+ - A cipher text is encrypted using Receivers Public key and can decrypte using receivers private key.